-- (a) CMSEF shall be governed by the Board according to the Bylaws of the Clear Markets North America, Inc. - (b) At all times following the CFTC granting CMSEF permission to operate as a SEF the Board shall be composed of at least 35%, but in no case less than two, or fewer than the minimum number or percentage of Public Directors required by CFTC Regulations. - (c) Public Directors can only be appointed or removed by an absolute majority of the members of the Board or Stockholders, either: - (i) in a meeting; - (ii) by written consent of all Directors in lieu of a meeting; and - (iii) by written consent of a majority of Stockholders in lieu of a meeting. - (d) Public Directors shall serve for two-year terms from their date of election. - (e) Members of the Board, including Public Directors must be of sufficient integrity and have relevant experience in financial markets. - (f) Non-executive Directors and Public Directors compensation shall not be linked to the performance of CMSEF.
+- (i) CMSEF shall be governed by the Board according to the Bylaws of Clear Markets North America, Inc. - (ii) At all times following the CFTC granting CMSEF permission to operate as a SEF the Board shall be composed of at least 35%, but in no case less than two, or fewer than the minimum number or percentage of Public Directors required by CFTC Regulations. - (iii) Public Directors can only be appointed or removed by an absolute majority of the members of the Board or Stockholders, either: - a. in a meeting; - b. by written consent of all Directors in lieu of a meeting; or - c. by written consent of a majority of Stockholders in lieu of a meeting. - (iv) Public Directors shall serve for two-year terms from their date of election, and shall meet the following criteria: - a.
+Public Directors may not be members of CMSEF; - b.
+Public Directors may not be salaried Employees of CMSEF; - c.
+Public Directors may not primarily perform services for CMSEF in a capacity other than as a member of the Board; and - d.
+Public Directors shall not be officers, principals or Employees of a Participant of CMSEF. - (v) Members of the Board, including Public Directors must be of sufficient integrity and have relevant experience in financial markets. - (vi) Non-executive Directors and Public Directors compensation shall not be linked to the performance of CMSEF.